netgroup/coprotect/README.md

 INTRODUCTION
-Encryption mechanisms solved the problem of protecting data, but it introduced the problem of storing the encryption/decryption keys in a secure location.
-In very critical contexts, managing keys on your own or delegating the management to a Cloud Provider (or any other trusted third party) cannot be solutions for the SMEs, because both of them have some advantages but also some relevant disvantages (e.g. in the case of your own key management, there can be disastrous situations if there is a key loss; in the case of Cloud key management, there is the problem of the trust).
+Encryption mechanisms have solved the problem of protecting data, but they have introduced the problem of storing the encryption/decryption keys in a secure location.
+In very critical contexts, managing keys on your own or delegating the management to a Cloud Provider (or any other trusted third party) cannot be feasible solutions for the SMEs, because both of them have some advantages but also some relevant disvantages (e.g. in the case of your own key management, there can be disastrous situations if there is a key loss; in the case of Cloud key management, there is the problem of the trust).
 In order to try to solve the problems of these solutions, CoProtect builds a new trust model based on the collaboration between the company and the Cloud Provider.
+The idea is to spit the key giving a fragment to each of them.
+This allows the company to maintain full data access control, benefit from the strengths of the Cloud and recover from key loss or theft.

 DESCRIPTION
 This project implements a Web service to provide a collaborative encryption/decryption scheme.
 In particular, when